Platform9-Community/sa-automation/exalt-automation/full-automation/README.md

   - ```--cloud_init_template```: Cloud-init template YAML path.
   - ```--max_workers```: Maximum number of concurrent threads for provisioning.
   - ```--ssh_user```: SSH user for Ansible.
+  - ```--setup_env```: By default, it's no, but for the first run on the maas machine, it should be yes to set up the necessary directories

-There is an optional argument
+There is an optional argument:
   - ```--preserve_cloud_init```: By default, it's no, but when set to yes, it will keep all generated cloud-init files under
     ```bash
     /{script directory}/maas-cloud-init/cloud-init-{hostname}.yaml